 All PTA monies belong to the association, and decisions about the disbursement of PTA funds must be approved by the general membership.
 Because the PTA is a private association, PTA monies should never be commingled with the funds of any individual, the school, or another organization.
 All monies deposited in a PTA account, with the exception of the Utah PTA and National PTA portions of membership dues, will be considered to be PTA income by the IRS.
 The PTA should not allow school or other funds to "flow through" its checking account.
-If the PTA sponsors a project or program in cooperation with the school, all funds should be accounted for and separated prior to the immediate deposit of the PTA portion into the PTA bank account.
+Joint fundraisers with the school or other organization are not allowed.